c3g/GenPipes_Docs/docs/source/user_guide/gp_wizard.rst

 GenPipes Wizard
 ===============

-The GenPipes Wizard is an interactive command-line tool designed to guide users—especially beginners—through selecting the appropriate deployment method, pipeline, and protocol, and constructing the full command to run GenPipes.
+The GenPipes Wizard is an interactive command-line tool designed to guide users, especially beginners, through selecting the appropriate deployment method, pipeline, and protocol, and constructing the full command to run GenPipes.
 The Wizard works by asking a series of step-by-step questions.

 How to Use the Wizard
 ---------------------